Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_10/README.md

 life_count = life_count - 1;
 ```
 ## Drawing the Life Sprite
-We will use a the following sprite to represent the life count of a player
+We will use the sprite below to represent the life count of a player

 ![Life Sprite](../image/life.png)